 - 2 tablespoons plus 1-1/4 cups sugar, divided

 - 1 cup chopped fresh or frozen cranberries

 - 1. In a large bowl, combine 1 cup flour and 2 tablespoons sugar.
 Cut in butter until crumbly.
 Stir in 1/3 cup pecans.
-Press into an ungreased 13-in. x 9-in. baking pan.
+Press into an ungreased 13x9-in. baking pan.
 Bake at 350° for 15 minutes or until set.

-- 2. Meanwhile, in a large bowl, combine the egg, egg whites, milk, orange peel, vanilla and remaining flour and sugar.
+- 2. Meanwhile, in a large bowl, combine the egg, egg whites, milk, orange zest, vanilla and remaining flour and sugar.
 Fold in the cranberries, coconut and remaining pecans.
 Spread over warm crust.
 Bake 25-30 minutes longer or until top is golden.
 Cool on a wire rack.
-Yield: 2 dozen.

 1 bar: 119 calories, 5g fat (2g saturated fat), 14mg cholesterol, 25mg sodium, 18g carbohydrate (12g sugars, 1g fiber), 2g protein.
 Diabetic Exchanges: 1 starch, 1 fat.